 Infections in skinfolds (intertriginous infections) or in the navel usually cause a bright red rash, sometimes with breakdown of skin.
 Small pustules may appear, especially at the edges of the rash, and the rash may itch intensely or burn.
 A candidal rash around the anus may be raw, white or red, and itchy.
 Infants may develop a candidal diaper rash Diaper rash (diaper dermatitis) A rash is an abnormal change in the texture or color of the skin.
 Known causes of rashes include irritation, allergies, drugs, and bacterial, fungal, or viral infections.
 Rashes include redness... read more in the diaper area.

-Vaginal candidiasis (vulvovaginitis, yeast infection— see Overview of Vaginal Infections Overview of Vaginal Infections In the United States, vaginal infections are one of the most common reasons women see their doctor, accounting for millions of visits each year.
-Vaginal infections are caused by microorganisms... read more ) is common, especially among women who are pregnant, have diabetes, or are taking antibiotics.
+Vaginal candidiasis (vulvovaginitis, yeast infection— see Overview of Vaginitis (Vaginal Infection or Inflammation) Overview of Vaginitis (Vaginal Infection or Inflammation) Vaginal infections are one of the most common reasons women see their doctor, accounting for millions of visits each year.
+Vaginal infections are caused by infectious organisms (such as bacteria... read more ) is common, especially among women who are pregnant, have diabetes, or are taking antibiotics.
 Symptoms of these infections include a white or yellow cheeselike discharge from the vagina and burning, itching, and redness along the walls and external area of the vagina.

 Penile candidiasis most often affects men with diabetes, uncircumcised men, or men whose female sex partners have vaginal candidiasis.
 Sometimes the rash may not cause any symptoms, but usually the infection causes a red, raw, itching, burning, or sometimes painful rash on the head of the penis.